2pacalypse/text-editor/README.md

 This class is the one running the program from the `main.cpp`.
 The first member function runs an infinite loop continuously to print to standard output and read from the standard input.
 Taking the user input is done with the helper function `applyNextCommand` inside the `run`.

 Having a look at the data members, we push a subset of the operations to a history stack.
 Then, when the user wants to undo the last action, we pop the last action, which is a `Command*`.
 Calling `reverseApply` on this base pointer invokes the`reverseApply` method of the derived class.
+This is the reason we use virtual functions.